anismiles/html-learning-adventure/docs/index.md

 #### The Magic Story of the First HTML Tags

-Here's something amazing: the very first [HTML tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element){:target="_blank"} ever created was `<TITLE>` - because even Tim Berners-Lee knew that every website needed a name!
+Here's something amazing: one of the earliest and most important [HTML tags](https://developer.mozilla.org/en-US/docs/Web/HTML/Element){:target="_blank"} ever created was `<title>` - because even Tim Berners-Lee knew that every website needed a name!
 It's like how every story needs a title, or every painting needs to be signed by the artist.

 But get this - the `<IMG>` tag (which lets us put pictures on websites) wasn't invented until 1993!
 That means the web existed for 2 whole years with absolutely NO IMAGES.
 Can you imagine [Instagram](https://www.instagram.com/){:target="_blank"} or [YouTube](https://www.youtube.com/){:target="_blank"} without any pictures or videos?
 It would be impossible!